Live from the Southern Command in sunny South Florida.

 I mean, I'm kind of reluctant to talk about it now because people love the car.

-And the it it has its evangelists now.
+And it has its evangelists.

 I'm a big Apple guy.

-I'm big phone iPhone.
+I'm a big phone.

-He's it's got its fans.
+It's got its fans.

-Well, I look, I don't know, Sterling.
+Well, look, I don't.

-Fire in the cabin.
+You don't mind fire in the cabin.

 It's a great car.

-My point is if somebody wants one, that's fine.
+My point is: if somebody wants one, that's fine.

-I that I'm into free choice.
+I'm into free choice.

-What the all the thing, as I've said over and over again, is that I think a lot of people buy these things the same reason they wear a red ribbon to say they care.
+The thing, as I've said over and over again, is that I think a lot of people buy these things the same reason they wear a red ribbon to say they care and they care more than you do about it.

 Why is it that no?

-Because if I ask the question, then I'm gonna be compelled to announce your answer, and I'm not here to begrudge Tesla at all.
+Because if I ask the question, then I'm going to be compelled to announce your answer.

 See, this is the big difference in me.